saadtom/todoApp/README.md

 - go to the gym

 Also something to consider here is to show daily, weekly, monthly to do lists coming from the API when we first load the page.
-For example I can add new item 'Run 2 miles' or 'Save 10 dollars' and make that show on my app every day even after I remove it or mark it as done for today.
+For example I can add new item 'Run 2 miles' or 'Save 10 dollars' then mark it as daily event and make that show on my app every day even after I remove it or mark it as done for today.